-Example Principal Terms of Intellectual Property Agreements
+Proposed Principal Terms of Intellectual Property Agreements

-This draft relates to a possible use of IETF Trust as an independent entity to hold IANA-related IPR.
-The IETF Trust is one of the discussed alternative holders of IPR.
+This draft relates to a possible use of the IETF Trust as an independent entity to hold IANA-related IPR.

-This non-binding draft has been prepared in order to assist in discussion only.
-No offer to enter into a binding agreement is expressed or implied herein.
-The IETF Trust has provided this draft as a hopefully helpful initial contribution, but clearly discussion in the various communities and further work is needed.
-Comments are appreciated.

 Background

 The ICG proposal indicates that the IANA trademark and iana.org domain should be transferred to an entity independent of the IANA Numbering Services Operator.
+The CWG has also agreed that the IANA trademarks and domains should be transferred to an entity independent of the IANA Functions Operator.
+The IANA trademarks and domains consist of three IANA trademarks registered with the US Patent & Trademark Office ("Internet Assigned Numbers Authority", "IANA" and the IANA logo) and three IANA-related domain names (iana.org, iana.net, and iana.com) (collectively, the “IANA IPR”).

-The IETF Trust would be a potentially acceptable candidate for this role, and the Trust has discussed the implications of assuming this responsibility.
-The following is some background of the Trust’s position and an overview of how the role and responsibilities may be fulfilled.
+The IETF Trust (the “Trust”) would be a potentially acceptable candidate for this role.
+The following is an overview of how the role and responsibilities could be fulfilled by the Trust.

-While this fulfillment is a part of implementation rather than the ICG proposal, the IETF Trust wants to ensure progress on determining those implementation steps.
-The Trust is of course only one of the possible ways to satisfy the requirements from the ICG proposal.
-Nevertheless, the Trust wanted to start by suggesting an overall framework for one way of satisfying the requirements.

-The IETF Trust is a Virginia USA private trust, the trustees of which are the members of the IETF Administrative Oversight Committee (IAOC), and the beneficiary of which is the IETF community.
+The IETF Trust is a Virginia USA private or “common-law” trust, the trustees of which are the members of the IETF Administrative Oversight Committee (IAOC), and the beneficiary of which is “the IETF as a whole.”
 The purpose of the IETF Trust includes acquiring, holding, maintaining and licensing certain existing and future intellectual property and other property used in connection with the Internet standards process and its administration, for the advancement of the science and technology associated with the Internet and related technology.

 Framework

-The Trust believes it would need to enter into three different types of agreements to effect the transfer of the IANA intellectual property (IP) and to enter into licensing arrangements with the IANA service provider(s).
+The Trust and the operational communities believe there would need to be three different types of agreements to transfer the IANA IPR from ICANN to the Trust, to hold the IANA IPR and to license the IANA IPR to the IANA service provider(s), specifically:

-These agreements include:

-An Agreement between ICANN and the IETF Trust transferring the IANA IP to the IETF Trust
+An Assignment Agreement between ICANN (as “Assignor”) and the IETF Trust (as “Assignee”) transferring the IANA IPR to the IETF Trust;

-Community Assurance Agreements between the IETF Trust and each of the names, numbers, and protocol communities (the IANA communities) regarding the Trust’s commitments to each as further described below, and
+An agreement or agreements between the IETF Trust and the names, numbers, and protocol communities (the IANA communities) regarding the relationship between the Trust and each community and the relationship among the communities, including the Trust’s commitments, duties and obligations to each community; and

-Agreement(s) whereby the IETF Trust provides for the use of the iana.org domain, or a subdomain, and licenses the use of the IANA trademarks to the IANA service provider(s) selected by the IANA communities.

-The Trust understands that each community would need to follow its own internal processes before entering into any agreements, or selecting an IANA service provider.
-The same is true of the Trust itself.
+A License Agreement whereby the IETF Trust grants to ICANN with the right (as the post-transition IANA service provider) the right to use the IANA IPR.
+If, at some future time, one of the identifier communities should contract to another party (“IANA service provider”) for administrative services for their respective IANA registries, it will be necessary for that a similar license agreement be entered whereby the IETF Trust to grants the right to use the IANA IPR to that IANA service provider.

+The principal terms of each of these agreements are described below.

-The Community Assurance Agreements with the IANA communities would establish and recognize the responsibilities for each community to identify and enter into agreement with their selected service provider, and for the IETF Trust to provide, update, and revoke licenses as needed to support these selections.
+The community agreement(s) would recognize the right of each operational community to identify (and enter into agreement with, if applicable) their selected IANA service provider, and the obligation of the IETF Trust to provide, update, and revoke licenses as needed to support these selections.